prostosergik/jQuery-lastTweets/README.md

 	    });
 	});

-Check it here: http://jsfiddle.net/prostosergik/8yVwZ/4/ I can't promice it will always contain latest verstion, so this is your chance to see it in action.
+Check it here: http://jsfiddle.net/prostosergik/8yVwZ/4/ I can't promise it will always contain latest version, so this is your chance to see it in action.
 Don't rely on that code.
 Use GIT repo.

 Template engine (haha)
 -----------------------

-If you set "wrap" opion, each tweet will be wrapped by this html code.
+If you set "wrap" opiton, each tweet will be wrapped by this html code.
 I.e. "[[text]]" will be replced with tweet text.

 Other params
 ------------